julsraemy/prezi/md/pia-ringvorlesung-2024.md

 <!--

 From data to cultural heritage data.
-And I will divide this section into three parts, three keywords.
+And I have divided this definition into three parts and give one use case that I thought was interesting enough to mention.

  -->